What is the History of Legal Blogging?

 Nowadays, it appears that blogging caters to nearly every industry with an online presence, showcasing a spectrum of ideas, opinions, and noteworthy narratives.

-Like blogging more broadly, there isn't just one type of legal blog these days.
-To be sure, law-related blogs are tools for firms to market themselves to potential clients.
-Still, they're also resources for students, journalists seeking information about legal matters, and the general public looking to learn more about the law.
+Like blogging more broadly, there are many types of legal blogs.
+A legal blog is a website or online publication focused on legal topics, serving multiple purposes.
+For law firms, a legal blog is a tool to market themselves to potential clients.
+For others, it is a valuable resource for students, journalists seeking information on legal matters, and the public looking to learn more about the law.

 The following is a brief history of legal blogging, which is, as you might guess, wrapped up in the history of blogging more generally and the rise of the internet in everyday life.